spryker/spryker-docs/_includes/pbc/all/install-features/202400.0/install-the-packaging-units-feature.md

 * The `amount`, `amountSalesUnit`, `amountLeadProduct` and `ProductPackagingUnit` fields in the `ItemTransfer` properties get fully populated.
 * The amount restriction works as expected.
 * Availability is validated respectfully according to your lead product's and packaging unit's configuration.
-* Item grouping in cart works as expected.
+* Item grouping in the cart works as expected.
 * Variable amount changes affect unit prices in the `ItemTransfer` properties.
 * The quantity and amount are merged correctly when the group key matches.